 Basically, it was their pitch explaining the entire show.
 What the show was going to be and the animatic of the show.
 It was them doing different voices and reading the tone of the show.
 That was incredibly helpful to understand what they wanted and what their idea was.
 “This is the angle of the show, the type of comedy we want, the kind of mood.
 Bring your own thing to it, but this is what we’re going for.”
 I watched it many, many times before I went in to record the pilot.

 It was incredibly smart of them to go, “We know this concept is a little hard to wrap your mind around at first.
 We’re going to give it to you the way we pitch to a studio executive, so you know what you’re doing.”

-Even in the earlist interviews, you seem to have a lot of affection for Phineas and the show itself.
+Even in the earliest interviews, you seem to have a lot of affection for Phineas and the show itself.
 What has the experience meant to you, over the past 13-14 years of your life?

 VM: I definitely consider it to be not just the favourite job I’ve had, but probably the most important.
 I’ve known this for a while now.
 It’s hard to describe the good feeling of seeing kids dress up as these characters for Halloween.
 They carve Phineas and Ferb into pumpkins, we just had Halloween a couple of months ago.
 I’ve seen people with Phineas and Ferb tattoos.
 There are Phineas and Ferb walkaround characters at Disney World.

 To work on something that has that type of impact, especially for something like Disney… something so important in people’s lives.
 You see people walking around the theme parks with Phineas and Ferb t-shirts on.
 That’s really, really amazing and moving.
 It’s what you want to do when you do anything artistic or anything creative, I would say.
 You want it to mean something to people.
 So, the fact that this role and this show that I’ve been lucky enough to be a part of has meant that much to so many people.
 It’s amazing and very hard to describe to people what that means to me.